AkshaySiwal/Restrict_iam_users_to_terminate_only_their_ec2_instances/README.md

   <img width="60%" src="https://github.com/AkshaySiwal/Restrict_iam_users_to_terminate_only_their_ec2_instances/blob/master/images/ins_with_new_headers.png">
 </p>

-ANd if you try to Stop/Start/Reboot/Terminate any EC2 Instance which does not belong to you, you will get an error saying **```You are not authorized to perform this operation.```**
+And if you try to Stop/Start/Reboot/Terminate any EC2 Instance which does not belong to you, you will get an error saying **```You are not authorized to perform this operation.```**

 <p align="center">
   <img width="60%" src="https://github.com/AkshaySiwal/Restrict_iam_users_to_terminate_only_their_ec2_instances/blob/master/images/error.png">